 Sources: World Bank and CIA World Factbook

 It is assumed that the industry sector will strengthen its share of GDP at the expense of the agriculture and services sectors because manufacturing is currently Indonesia's most popular sector in terms of foreign direct investment.
-Moreover, for specific innovative industries the Indonesian government will grant tax holidays, while it is also preparing incentives to stimulate national industries by banning exports of raw materials by 2014 (in the mining industry).
-This measure forces industries to build smelters and processing facilities to produce value-added products.
+Moreover, for specific innovative industries the Indonesian government grants tax incentives, while downstream processing industries are being developed in the mining sector through the 2009 Mining Law.

 A remarkable characteristic of Indonesia is that the western part of the country has a significant larger share with regard to its contribution to GDP growth.
-Java (especially the greater Jakarta area) and Sumatra together contribute more than eighty percent to Indonesia's total GDP.
+Java (especially the greater Jakarta area) and Sumatra, together, account for more than eighty percent to Indonesia's total GDP.
 Primary reason for this situation is that western Indonesia is located close to Singapore and Malaysia.
 Together these three parts have historically functioned as the center of economic activity in Southeast Asia.
 The eastern part of Indonesia, however, is positioned in a more-or-less economic vacuum and is much less densely populated.

 Indonesia's GDP in Global Perspective